ReactiveBayes/RxInfer.jl/docs/src/manuals/delta-node.md

 ## Gaussian Case

 In the context of Gaussian distributions, we recommend either the `Linearization` or `Unscented` method for delta node approximation.
 The `Linearization` method provides a first-order approximation, while the `Unscented` method delivers a more precise second-order approximation.
-It's worth noting that while the `Unscented` method is more accurate, it also requires a little more computational resources, still pretty fast though.
+It's worth noting that while the `Unscented` method is more accurate, it also requires a little more computational resources and has additional hyper-parameters, which may affect the result.
 By default, delta node approximation in RxInfer.jl employs the `Unscented` method.

 This version maintains the original information but presents it in a slightly more streamlined manner.